murillo94/file-transfer/README.md

 # file-transfer

-Exploring some communication, protocol between systems
+Exploring some communications, protocols between systems.

 ## Running it